julia-kw/julia-kw.github.io/teaching/2025/math113.md

 Homework
 --------

+* Week 10 **Due Monday 4/21**: Read chapter 43 and write a paragraph or two about how the different systems for modal logic differ.
+Do you have a preference on which you think best captures the idea of possibility?

-* Week 10 **Due Monady 4/14**: Read chapter 36 and write a brief summary of what needs to be done to extend the formal proofs for TFL to FOL.
+* Week 10 **Due Monday 4/14**: Read chapter 36 and write a brief summary of what needs to be done to extend the formal proofs for TFL to FOL.
 Read chapter 41 and write a one to two paragraph summary.

 * Week 9 **Due Monday 4/7**: Chapter 33 three parts from each of exercises A, B, C, D; Chapter 35 exercise A.